microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/CustomHeaders/README.md

 # Injecting Custom Headers into your Custom Operations

-This sample shows you how to work with the custom header utilities in the Azure Health Data Services toolkit.
-We'll cover the three different types of headers modifications in this sample.
+This sample shows you how to work with the custom header utilities in the Azure Health Data Services Toolkit.
+We'll cover the four different types of headers modifications in this sample.

 This sample doesn't contain a full custom operation pipeline, but is scoped to headers only.